0xcert/framework/docs/api/wanchain.md

 | order.expiration | [required] An `integer` number representing the timestamp in milliseconds at which the order expires and can not be performed any more.
 | order.makerId | [required] A `string` representing a Wanchain account address which makes the order.
 It defaults to the `accountId` of a provider.
 | order.seed | [required] An `integer` number representing the unique order number.
-| order.takerId | [required] A `string` representing the Wanchain account address which will be able to perform the order on the blockchain.
+| order.takerId | A `string` representing the Wanchain account address which will be able to perform the order on the blockchain.
 This account also pays the gas cost.

 **Result:**